 You are always going to have a fairly packed schedule and the best you can do is make sure your time is well-managed, so you can pack as much productivity into the time you have as possible.

 Here are our favourite time management tips for small business owners.
 Hopefully, they’ll help you and your business thrive through even the most hectic of working days.

 Protectivity is a specialist in niche commercial, leisure and lifestyle insurance.
-We cover thousands of individuals and small to medium size businesses across the UK, offering a range of tailored insurance products such as hairdressing, personal training, pet businesses that protect our customers against unforeseen events.
+We cover thousands of individuals and small to medium size businesses across the UK, offering a range of tailored insurance products such as hairdressing insurance, personal trainer insurance, pet businesses insurance that protect our customers against unforeseen events.

 Planning your week is the key to good time management – whether you’re self-employed or a growing start-up.
 Creating a schedule for your week allows you to plan ahead and structure your time so that you can prioritize and re-prioritize tasks – all while cutting down on your stress levels.

 You could use time management tools such as Trello, or just the old fashion way with a planner/diary.